 Quark, unless you’ve lived in particular parts of Europe, you’ve very likely never have heard of it.

-Making cheese often involves both a starter culture and rennet, however you can also make cheese very simply with heat and buttermilk, letting the natural bacteria do their work, causing the cheese curds to separate from the whey.
+Making cheese often involves both starter culture and rennet, however, you can also make cheese very simply with heat and buttermilk, letting the natural bacteria do their work, causing the cheese curds to separate from the whey.

 Quark doesn’t offer the complexity of an aged cheese, but rather it tastes fresh, milky, sweet, and clean.